UnitedHealthcare Dental Insurance for Seniors

 • Diabetes monitoring supplies (with brand limitations)

-• Some coverage for durable medical equipment (DME)
+• Coverage for Medicare-approved durable medical equipment (DME)

-• Gym membership (availability varies by area and plan)
+• Silver sneakers gym membership (availability varies by area)

 • Meal delivery after a stay in a skilled nursing facility